Krognol/discordnim/README.md

 waitFor s.StartSession()
 ```

-All programs have to be compiled with the `-d:ssl` and `--threads:on` flags.
+All programs have to be compiled with the `-d:ssl` flag.

 [Documentation](https://krognol.github.io/discordnim/)